kooalaproductions/CS570_Assignment_1/a1/README.md

 ```

-This will remove QUOTE.txt, bots.o, and bots.exe
+This will remove QUOTE.txt, bots.o, and bots

 ## List of Decisions